GABA Cream for Wrinkles?

 Idea Behind GABA Cream

-Because GABA can weaken muscle contractions, some skin care experts suggest that GABA cream is better than Botox.
+Because GABA can weaken muscle contractions.
 The idea is that by simply applying this cream to specific areas on the skin, the muscles responsible for frown lines and crow’s feet can be easily relaxed, thus eliminating the wrinkle.

 Is GABA Cream Effective?